willard-yuan/hashing-baseline-for-image-retrieval/readme.txt

 ======================Matlab Code================================

 This source code comes from http://www.unc.edu/~yunchao/itq.htm.
-I have modified it and implement drawing the Precision Recall Curves using different methods such as ITQ/LSH/RR /SKLSH, and different binary bit length PR_Curves using LSH.
-A Retri_Images_Demo is also provided to show the image retrieval result using ITQ.
+I have modified it and implement drawing the Precision Recall Curve using different method such as ITQ/LSH/RR /SKLSH, and

-Modified by Willard, and my website is: www.yuanyong.org
+Yunchao Gong and Svetlana lazebnik.
+Iterative Quantization: A Procrustean Approach to Learning Binary Code CVPR 2011.
+Author: Yunchao Gong and Svetlana Lazebnik
+Contact: yunchao@cs.unc.edu

+This package contains cleaned up code for the above paper.

 Important files are: